Long Live the Dream

 Cosmic Boy was my favorite Legionnaire.
 He wasn’t the typical comic book character.
 He wasn’t yearning after the girl he was afraid to talk to, he didn’t play into that morbid edge that most superheroes have.
 He liked the Legion, he stood up for the Legion, he was a happy guy.
 (But) I wanted a trauma in there, I wanted something that had occurred in his life that would have blown most of us off our pins.

-As we meet Rokk, he’s lost his powers and an arm and is trying to get his pregnant wife Lydda (Night Girl) to leave their now decimated and occupied planet.
+As we meet Rokk, he’s lost his powers and is trying to get his pregnant wife Lydda (Night Girl) to leave their now decimated and occupied planet.

 Giffen: (I loved) removing his powers and showing that Rokk Krinn would still be a hero.
 Most of the Legionnaires, their powers were the least interesting thing to me.
-Rokk had no powers, one arm and he was making a difference.
+Rokk had no powers and he was making a difference.

 T. Bierbaum: Al Gordon was on the team ahead of us by quite a bit, and he and Keith did a lot of brainstorming.
 I believe when Keith was wondering what they should do with Jo, Al literally said he should be like Han Solo.